Information and advice if a family member or friend has been a victim of murder, manslaughter or died in suspicious circumstances in South Africa.

 This information is to help you understand what you need to do if a British national has been a victim of murder or manslaughter or has died in suspicious circumstances in South Africa and you are the next of kin.

-You should also read the guidance available on what you need to do if you are bereaved through murder or manslaughter abroad, and what support the Foreign and Commonwealth Office (FCO) can provide.
+You should also read the guidance available on what you need to do if you are bereaved through murder or manslaughter abroad, and what support The Foreign, Commonwealth & Development Office (FCDO) can provide.

 For all murder or manslaughter (culpable homicide) cases a post mortem will be conducted.
 A docket is immediately opened by the South African Police Services as soon as the body is found and the family can obtain the Case Reference Number (CAS) for the docket from the South African Police Services and liaise with the Investigating Officer.
 In some cases you may be asked to help identify the deceased.